 But when a resistor is connected between pins 2 and 5 of the integrated circuit, it is activated and acts as a square wave generator.

 Resistors used must have a value lower than the 2.2 mega ohms that has the resistance R4, and the frequency of the tone is inversely proportional to the value of the resistance.
 With the indicated resistance values the circuit generates:

-- a tone of 1500 Hz (high tone) approximately when S1 is pressed
+- 1500 Hz tone (high tone) approximately when S1 is pressed

 - 800 Hz tone (mid-tone) approximately when S2 is pressed

 - 450 Hz tone (low tone) approximately when S3 is pressed

 Note: You can control more door, adding more switches and resistor.